djlancelot/djlancelot.github.io/_posts/2019-11-10-weighted-levenshtein-distance.md

 the cost of making one change at two positions will be the sum of the cost of a change at one of the positions and the cost of the change for the other position.

-The first column and first row shows the cost of changing the string represented by the row or the column into a 0 length string (no string at all).
+The first column and first row show the cost of changing the string represented by the row or the column into a 0 length string (no string at all).
 This is a cumulative sum of the step cost over the length of the string.
-As this case covers the possible outcome that one of the strings are missing the weight of the existing string is used instead of the minimum.
+As this case covers the possible outcome that one of the strings is missing the weight of the existing string is used instead of the minimum.

 $d_{0,0}= 0$